 5. Cost Control

 Operating costs will only continue to rise in the coming years, and managers have to continuously watch how rising technology, fuel and energy prices affect how and when they ship products.
-Managers must also be mindful of likely minimum wage increases, which can have detrimental effects on a company's bottom line, if it hasn't factored in these hikes to their revenue streams.
-A recent CBRE Research report, according to Supply Chain Management Review, found that for every dollar wage increase, a 500-employee facility could see a $1 million rise in total annual labor costs.
+Managers must also be mindful of likely minimum wage increases, which can have detrimental effects on a company’s bottom line if it hasn’t factored in these hikes to their revenue streams.
+A recent CBRE Research report, according to Supply Chain Management Review, found that for every dollar wage increase, a 500-employee facility could see a $1-million rise in total annual labor costs.
 For this company to break even, it may have to either release employees, raise prices or drastically shift how it does business.

-However, companies can better control costs if they used mobile data collection tools because managers can view the flow of data from the supply chain to the company in real time.
+However, companies can better control costs if they used mobile data collection tools because managers can view the flow of data from the supply chain to the company in real-time.
 This can prevent inventory management mistakes which can result in a higher rate of errors and returns.
 As you might have guessed, this can cost the company sales.
-These tools can also help employees better manage stock levels to prevent overflow, as well misplaced or lost inventory - both of which can cost the company money.
+These tools can also help employees better manage stock levels to prevent overflow, as well as misplaced or lost inventory – both of which can cost the company money.